nikitin-p/darevskia-pericentromere-analysis/README.md

         [--enable_tarean] # Enable contigs assembling with TAREAN
 ```

-By default pipeline begins from assembled contigs as TAREAN assembly and Magic-BLAST contamination analysis requires many comuptional resources.
+By default pipeline begins from assembled contigs as TAREAN assembly and Magic-BLAST contamination analysis require a plenty of comuptional resources.

 The pipeline was working fine with Nextflow v21.10.6.